academyTeam/laminas_smarty_webpack_integration/README.md

 # Welcome to the LaminasSmartyWebpackIntegration for Laminas Framework!

-LaminasSmartyWebpackIntegration is a module that integrates the [Smarty Webpack Encore](https://github.com/academyTeam/smarty_webpack_encore_extensions) extension with Laminas.
+LaminasSmartyWebpackIntegration is a module that integrates the [Smarty Webpack Encore](https://github.com/academyTeam/smarty_webpack_encore_extensions) extension into Laminas, using [SmartyModule](https://github.com/maglnet/SmartyModule) to load them.

 ## Installation